garrandall/popular-music-data/tracks/need-you-bad-ted-nugent.md

   start_date: '1979-01-13'
 ---

 Musta been the way that you touched me
 Coulda been the way that you looked
 Musta been the way that you loved me
 Coulda been the way that you shook

 But I need you, need you bad yes I need you, need you bad I'm in pain when your not around me
 I'm in pain when I'm not around you and I need you, need you bad

 Musta been a true desperation
 Couldn't put a feeling aside
 Maybe I was just getting horny
-It's a feelin that I just cant hide
+It's a feelin that I just can't hide